jeng1220/Tensorflow_Inception_v3_TensorRT/README.md

-This is a simple demonstration for running inception v3 network model on TensorRT
+This is a simple demonstration for running Tensorflow inception v3 model on TensorRT

 ### Requirement ###
 * TensorRT 3.0 GA